Solar in Washington, DC: 2026 Cost, Savings & Payback

 What is the solar payback period in Washington?

-The average solar payback period in Washington is approximately 11.1 years.
-After payback, your solar panels generate essentially free electricity for the remaining 15-20 years of their warranty.
-Over 25 years, total savings can reach $15,170.
+The average solar payback period in Washington is approximately 15.9 years for a 6kW cash-price estimate before local or state incentives.
+After payback, your solar panels generate essentially free electricity for the remaining warranty life.
+Over 25 years, bill savings can reach about $37,369 before subtracting installation cost.

 Does Washington have net metering?

 Yes, Washington has access to net metering through Pepco (Potomac Electric).
-This allows you to earn credits for excess solar energy sent to the grid, significantly improving your solar investment returns.
+This allows you to earn credits for excess solar energy sent to the grid, but the final savings depend on the current utility tariff and fixed monthly charges.